Module 2.4 – Kurtosion® with Varying Transition Band Frequency

 b.
 The acceleration profiles are identical for all data sets.
 The test settings are the same; therefore, the same amount of energy is being put into the tests.

 It is important to note that the tests are identical in every regard except the kurtosis value.
-All tests are giving the same amount of energy to the product; therefore, the tests will not over-work the equipment in an attempt to break the product more quickly.
+All tests are giving the same amount of energy to the product; therefore, the tests will not overwork the equipment in an attempt to break the product more quickly.

 c.
 The PDF graphs all differ because of the changing of the transition band frequency.
-As the transition band frequency drops, the amount of the acceleration on the product rises.
+As the transition band frequency drops, the amount of acceleration on the product rises.

 d.
 The kurtosis graphs are all roughly around 7.
 No clipping was set at 3 because it is the default Gaussian value.
 The tests with the lower transition band frequencies have a bit more variance in the kurtosis due in part to the higher accelerations present in these tests.